The cost of using Pub/Sub has three components:

 A minimum of 1 KB per publish, push, or pull request is assessed regardless of message size.
 This means that for messages smaller than 1000 bytes, it is cheaper to batch multiple messages per request.

-Storage of unacknowledged messages does not result in fees.
+Storage of unacknowledged messages in a subscription does not result in fees.

 There are three cases when Pub/Sub storage is not free: